Yes, kidney stones can be present without causing pain, especially when they are small or not obstructing urine flow.

 Silent kidney stones might produce subtle signs such as frequent urination, cloudy or foul-smelling urine, blood in urine, or mild flank discomfort.

-If these symptoms appear alongside risk factors like dehydration or family history, medical evaluation is recommended even without pain.
+If these symptoms appear alongside risk factors like dehydration or family history, medical evaluation is recommended even without severe pain.

 Can Kidney Stones Cause Damage Even Without Pain?